What Happens if I’m Accused of a Title IX Violation in Wisconsin?

 Potential Overlap with Criminal Charges

-A Title IX violation is handled by the school, but Title IX violation or accusation may lead to additional charges in the criminal courts.
-Many allegations that fall under Title IX could also be criminal offenses in Wisconsin.
-Even if you have not been charged with a crime, hiring a lawyer to assist your Title IX case will not only help protect you in the school's investigation but also set you up for a better defense if those accusations are brought to criminal court.
+While a Title IX violation is a non-criminal matter is handled by the school outside of the court system, aTitle IX violation or accusation may lead to criminal charges.
+This is because many allegations that fall under Title IX could also be the basis for criminal charges in Wisconsin.
+Even if you have not been charged with a crime, hiring a lawyer to assist with your Title IX case will not only help protect you in the school's investigation but also set you up for a better defense if those accusations are brought in criminal court.

 The Title IX Hearing